clintkitson/dogged/README.md

 By using ```REX-Ray``` we greatly simplify how storage is managed and expose storage services at the most granular level which can enable Container and Persistence use cases further.

+## Docker 1.7+
+In future releases we are working on ensuring that Volume Drivers can use a remote API endpoint.
+This involves abstracting the current Volume Driver implementation.
+See the [PR](https://github.com/docker/docker/pull/13924) where this work is highlighted.

+## Docker 1.7
+This release brought to the table Volume Drivers.
+See the [post](http://blog.emccode.com/2015/06/22/volume-drivers-arrive-at-dockcon/) speaking about the project REX-Ray and it's native support for this feature.

-## Docker
+## Docker 1.4.1
-The first Container Engine or Runtime that we have targeted for embedding storage abstraction is [Docker](http://docker.com).
 Here we continued work on an existing branch that brought "Container Volumes" as proper entities into the Docker object model.
 We further enhanced this a bit and added direct calls to Dogged for Volume related functionality.

 This allows you to issue commands like ```docker volume create``` or ```docker volume snapshot``` which creates actual volumes on underlying storage or virtualization platforms and removes then